 Upon finding out that the specific network response that consumes that XM from around the player doesn’t actually validate correctly I started abusing it.
 I look for all XM around the player’s location within a set distance and consume it all.
 Once the players XM limit has been reached it essentially destroys the XM.
 This was abused to destroy all XM in an area so opponents can’t use this to their advantage.

 I learned later that this was even more broken.
-The unique identifiers for the XM themselves was never validated and could be repeated for infinite untraceable XM.
+The unique identifiers for the XM themselves were never validated and could be repeated for infinite untraceable XM.